My day started with an amazing sunrise at the Malarhorn Guesthouse on the north-west coast of Iceland.

 Parking is quite far from the hotel, in a large parking lot.
 This requires you having the carry your heavy luggage from the car to the room.
 I had dinner in the restaurant.
 It is obviously very popular as it was full when I visited.
 The food was good as well as the service.
 Breakfast was basic but acceptable.

 Other things to do in the area: get to the hotel by 1PM and book yourself an afternoon tour to Vigur.
 What a fascinating island, if you don’t mind being attacked by Arctic terns.
 Vigur has the only windmill in Iceland and the smallest post office in Europe, or so they say.
-Vigur may be found on Google Maps here.
+Find Vigur on Google Maps.

 Would I recommend this hotel?
 No. You can do substantially better in Isafjordur.
 There are many hotels from which to choose.
 You can safely avoid Hotel Isafjordur without any fear that you are missing out.
 Go somewhere else unless there are no rooms available elsewhere.
-If you really want to go to Hotel Isafjordur then you can find the hotel on Google Maps here.
-If you have any questions regarding our visit to the west fjords of Iceland or Hotel Isafjordur or our afternoon at Vigur Island, you are welcome to contact us by clicking here.
-Our video review from our afternoon tour to Vigur Island may be found on YouTube here.
+If you really want to go to this hotel, find Hotel Isafjordur on Google Maps.
+Our video review from our afternoon tour to Vigur Island may be found on the Two Passports Packed YouTube channel.

-I arranged my vacation to Iceland with Nordic Visitor, linked here.
+I arranged my vacation to Iceland with Nordic Visitor.
 This is not an affiliate link and I will not receive a commission if you arrange your own tour through them.
 This link is provided for your reference and also as a gesture of goodwill following the excellent work that Nordic Visitor did in arranging my fantastic vacation to Iceland.
-If you would like to arrange your day tours to Iceland, you are welcome to start with Viator by clicking here.

-Book your accommodation at Hotel Isafjördur (Torg) by clicking here.
-Otherwise start your accommodation planning in Reykjavik by clicking here with booking.com or here with Agoda.
+Book your accommodation at Hotel Isafjördur (Torg).
+Otherwise start planning your accommodation in Reykjavik by clicking in the box below.

 (Visited in June 2017)